mid2SUPAERO/ecoHALE/openaerostruct/docs/aerostructural_wingbox_walkthrough.rst

 The `c_max_t` value is the location of the maximum thickness of the airfoil along the chord, and is also used for OpenAeroStruct's viscous drag estimates.

 .. literalinclude:: wingbox_mpt_opt_example.py
-   :start-after: #docs section 5 begin
+  :start-after: checkpoint 5
-   :end-before: #docs section 5 end
+  :end-before: checkpoint 6

 Next we provide some information related to structures.
 We provide the Young's and shear moduli, as well as the allowable yield stress and density of the material being used (the wingbox model currently assumes that the material is isotropic).